Grand Hotel Zermatterhof

 From gourmet Alpine cuisine to French brasserie cooking and a sociable fondue restaurant, the Grand Hotel Zermatterhof caters for all your moods and tastes.
 Head to one of the two bars for a morning coffee, afternoon tea, or early evening cocktail.

-Alpine Gourmet Prato Borni – In his Gault Millau-rated restaurant, Chef Heinz Rufibach specializes in reimagining traditional dishes from the Valois region in sumptuously decorated surroundings.
+Alpine Gourmet Prato Borni – In his Gault Millau-rated and Michelin starred restaurant, Chef Heinz Rufibach specializes in re-imagining traditional dishes from the Valois region in sumptuously decorated surroundings.
 Try the innovative apricot gazpacho or lamb’s cheek with celeriac.

 Brasserie Lusi – Named for a local lantern used by climbers, this bright, welcoming restaurant offers French and international dishes — and some excellent Swiss and French wines.
 The Lusi Lounge is the breathtaking terrace where the impressive Matterhorn frames your languishing continental breakfast, afternoon tea with brownies and pastries, or evening cocktail.